 Recently, I was taking a Guided Reading lesson with a group of eager prep students - Jessica, Tom, Danni, and Luke.
 The group was reading a Level 2 book about a girl exploring a park.
 The students had no problem holding onto the pattern of the text.
 And, inspired by the engaging photographs, they had lots to say about what the girl was doing and what they liked to do in a park.
 We were off to a good start.

 We were re-reading the book when all of a sudden Danni’s eyes lit up.
-She pointed to the word play in the first sentence.
+She pointed to the wordplay in the first sentence.
 “That says play,” Danni said.
-Then, she pointed to the word play in the second sentence.
+Then, she pointed to the wordplay in the second sentence.
 “And that says play.”
 It’s always a joy to witness a young reader make a discovery like this - Danni had worked out that she could recognize a word, that she could actually read!
 The pleasure I got from this small incident was twofold.
-I was pleased in my role as her teacher.
+I was pleased with my role as her teacher.
 But I was also pleased because I had had a consulting role in the development of the book she was reading.
-During the publishing process we paid great attention to the supportive features that would assist students as they learned this foundational vocabulary.
+During the publishing process, we paid great attention to the supportive features that would assist students as they learned this foundational vocabulary.

 Lyn joins an outstanding lineup of Presenters at the Third Annual Balanced Literacy Symposium.